extrowerk/bb10-gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   checking is also quite expensive in time and space, since in general it requires the use of double length arithmetic.

-  Note again that the default is :switch:`-gnato11` (equivalent to :switch:`-gnato1`), so overflow checking is performed in STRICT mode by default.
+  Note again that the default is *-gnato00*, so overflow checking is not performed in default mode.
+This means that out of the box, with the default settings, GNAT does not do all the checks expected from the language description in the Ada Reference Manual.
+  If you want all constraint checks to be performed, as described in this Manual, then you must explicitly use the *-gnato??* switch either on the *gnatmake* or *gcc* command.

 .. index:: -gnatE  (gcc)
 .. index:: Elaboration checks
 .. index:: Check, elaboration

-:switch:`-gnatE`
+:samp:`-gnatE`
   Enables dynamic checks for access-before-elaboration on subprogram calls and generic instantiations.
-  Note that :switch:`-gnatE` is not necessary for safety, because in the default mode, GNAT ensures statically that the checks would not fail.
+  Note that *-gnatE* is not necessary for safety, because in the default mode, GNAT ensures statically that the checks would not fail.
   For full details of the effect and use of this switch, :ref:`Compiling_with_gcc`.